 There are three companies in Mexico offering internet services via satellite.
 The newest is Starlink, who was granted a license to operate in Mexico in the summer of 2021.
 You can learn more about the services and compare package prices on their respective websites:

 - HughesNet Mexico: An established provider of high-speed internet services, the company is the currently the world’s largest and offers packages for home and businesses.
+They offer a 30-day contract cancellation guarantee in the case that the service doesn’t work well in your area, but you must cancel in this time frame, or keep the year-long contract.

 - ViaSat Mexico: Offers high-speed internet services for home and businesses, and their service extends to WiFi on board some flights.